 The Company's IPR&D intangible assets includes intangible assets acquired in a business combination that are used in research and development activities but have not yet reached technological feasibility, regardless of whether they have alternative future use.
 The primary basis for determining the technological feasibility or completion of these projects is obtaining regulatory approval to market the underlying products in an applicable geographic region.
 Because obtaining regulatory approval can include significant risks and uncertainties, the eventual realized value of the acquired IPR&D projects may vary from their fair value at the date of acquisition.
 The Company classifies IPR&D intangible assets acquired in a business combination as an indefinite-lived intangible asset until the completion or abandonment of the associated research and development efforts.
-Upon completion of their remaining lives.
+Upon completion of the associated research and development efforts, the Company will determine the useful life and begin amortizing the assets to reflect their use over their remaining lives.
 Upon permanent abandonment, the Company writes-off the remaining carrying amount of the associated IPR&D intangible assets are tested at least annually as of October 31 or when a triggering event occurs that could indicate a potential impairment and any impairment loss is recognized in the Company's consolidated statements of operations.
-See Note 10, "Intangibles, net and Goodwill" for further details on impairment.
+See Note 11, "Intangibles, net and Goodwill" for further details on impairment.